 One of My New Climbing Roses

-In the winter of 2003 (July here in the southern hemisphere) the Hazelnut orchard was planted - over seven hundred little trees.
+In the winter of 2003 the Hazelnut orchard was planted - over seven hundred little trees.
 Included in the grand design was space through the middle for an avenue of thirteen rose-covered archways.
 Yippee!
-They're finally up!

 I Love Roses...

 Then call it a birthday present, and hey presto!
-It's even free!
-Quite quite easy, too - up they go, and in go the carefully chosen roses, each with its personal irrigation dripper.
-Then just wait for the summer sun and the fertile soil to work some country magic.
+It was even free!
+Quite quite easy, too - up they'd go, and in would go the carefully chosen roses, each with its personal irrigation dripper.
+Then one would just wait for the summer sun and the fertile soil to work some country magic.

 Red Rambler Chevy Chase

 Oops - I did make just a few supermarket purchases, too.
 I rescued a pair of sad, bare-rooted climbing Uetersens from the sale table.
 I just knew they would show their gratitude in the most beautiful, flowery way.
 Humph.
 Firget the word 'climbing' on their labels.
 But such a pretty, puffy pink!

 Welder and Weeder